kdkasad/CIter/README.md

 The `data` field can be anything you want.
 It is stored in the iterator and can be accessed by the iterator's functions in order to store state.

+The `data_size` field stores the size (in bytes) of the object pointed to by the `data` field.
+This is used when cloning the iterator.
+The value `0` is a special value which indicates that the data should not be copied when cloning the iterator.
+Instead, the same pointer to the original data is stored in the new iterator.

 The `next` function should return the next item of this iterator, or `NULL` if the iterator is exhausted.
 The only argument is a pointer to the iterator structure, just like the `self` parameter in Python and Rust.